 Prêt-à-Portea – the tea that changes with the seasons

 Just like the fashion world itself, the Prêt-à-Portea afternoon tea at London’s Berkeley Hotel changes its designs with the seasons.
 So you could be served a Stella McCartney polka dot sponge cake dress or a Burberry Prorsum stylish black and white double breasted chocolate biscuit coat with snow white vanilla icing.

 Where: The Caramel Room, The Berkeley, Wilton Place, London

 An artistic tea

 If you fancy indulging in some edible art, then head for the Merrion Hotel next time you’re in Dublin.
-Its Art Tea features cakes inspired by the works of artists such as Jack Yeats, John Boyd and Louis le Brocquy.
+Its Art Tea features cakes inspired by the works of artists such as J.B.
+Yeats, William Scott and Louis le Brocquy.

 Where: The Merrion Hotel, Upper Merrion Street, Dublin